Commission Amends Quarantine Order to Permit Sale of Marijuana Vaporizer Devices and Newly Manufactured Marijuana Vaping Products , December 12, 2019

 Comm. v.
 Rodriguez, 472 Mass.
 767 (2015).
-The mere odor of burnt marijuana is insufficient cause to stop a motor vehicle.
+The smell of burned marijuana isn't enough for police to stop a vehicle.

-Frequently Asked Questions about Recreational Marijuana, Cannabis Control Commission
+Frequently asked questions about recreational marijuana, Cannabis Control Commission

 Includes basic information about the Mass. recreational marijuana law, MGL c.94G.

-State Legalization of Recreational Marijuana: Selected Legal Issues, Congressional Research Service, 2014
+State legalization of recreational marijuana: selected legal issues, Congressional Research Service, 2014